 Sintered brake pads try to bring the best attributes from various materials into one formula.
 Sintering is a process where metallic materials are pressed together.
 The result is a pad that is highly heat resistant, making them a good choice for a number of applications.
 Sintered brake pads are a little more expensive, but their mix of durability and performance is hard to match.

 There are lots of great brake pads on the market.
-The best way to make the right choice is to have a good understanding of how you ride and where you're riding.
+When it's time to change yours out, the best way to make the right choice is to have a good understanding of how and where you ride.
 Need a little help changing your dirt bike's brake pads?
 Watch the video below to see how we changed the front brake pads and rotor on our Honda dirt bike!